Newborn Sleep: What to Expect and What To Do

 Newborn babies and sleep.
 What do we expect it to be like and what should we do.
 When people think of mum of a newborn, they usually conjure up an image of that sleep-deprived zombie.
 This state is created over days and weeks after they initially bring their newborn home.
 Over the weeks you slowly and steading build up such an amount of zombie-like actions that when you have hit that point.
 You’ve just been finally been stretched to your limits.
 Between multiple wake-ups, night-after-night, that they’re just ready to crash.
 They wish and long that all those sleep books they saw.
 Skipped over reading while they were pregnant as they may have seemed boring at that time.

 However, now a few weeks in, there are so desperate for some really good advice.
 To help your tiny baby (and yourself) to get some good sleep.
 They frantically start searching for quick-fix answers and wonder potions to solve this scenario yesterday!
 This is where Lisa Gargaro can help.
 Author of the book “Antenatal & Newborn Sleep Guide” By Lisa Gargaro Sleep Co.
 A Sleep Consultant from 2016 & a qualified holistic sleep consultant since 2018—.
 Offers several tips for promoting newborn sleep.
 Not through magic potions or quick-fix solutions.
 Through gentle and loving methods that when carried out they can have a quick and immediate effect when dealt with in the correct manner.

-Although I fully understand and am aware that although newborns aren’t really ready to start doing long stretches of sleep until they’re a few weeks old (often 6-8 weeks old), there are many steps you can follow that will help you both to get better sleep ASAP and ensure the path you start on it the best one which will naturally lead to great independent sleep which will benefit everyone.
+Although I fully understand and am aware that although newborns aren’t really ready to start doing long stretches of sleep until they’re a few weeks old (often 6-8 weeks old).
+There are many steps you can follow that will help you both to get better sleep ASAP.
+Ensure the path you start on it the best one which will naturally lead to great independent sleep which will benefit everyone.

 Here are 8 tips Lisa wants to offer for helping your newborn baby sleep: